 Note

-If you are an especially tight knitter, try this cast on using a needle 1 or 2 sizes larger than the needle you will use for the ribbing.
+If you are an especially tight knitter, try the Long Tail Tubular Cast On using a needle 1 or 2 sizes larger than the needle you will use for the ribbing.
 Test your tension out on a gauge swatch to see what’s right for you!

 SETTING UP